CelerData/terraform-provider-celerdatabyoc/docs/resources/classic_cluster.md

   - If you deploy the cluster on AWS, set this argument to `celerdatabyoc_aws_network.<resource_name>.id` and replace `<resource_name>` with the name of the `celerdatabyoc_aws_network` resource.
   - If you deploy the cluster on Azure, set this argument to `celerdatabyoc_azure_network.<resource_name>.id` and replace `<resource_name>` with the name of the `celerdatabyoc_azure_network` resource.
 - `be_instance_type`: The instance type for BE nodes in the cluster.
 Select a BE instance type from the table "[Supported Instance Types](#supported-instance-types)".
-- `default_admin_password`: The initial password of the cluster `admin` user.
+- `default_admin_password`: (Forces new resource) The initial password of the cluster `admin` user.
 - `expected_cluster_state`: When creating a cluster, you need to declare the status of the cluster you are creating.
 Cluster states are categorized as `Suspended` and `Running`.
 If you want the cluster to start after provisioning, set this argument to `Running`.
 If you do not do so, the cluster will be suspended after provisioning.
-- `csp`: The cloud service provider of the cluster.
+- `csp`: (Forces new resource) The cloud service provider of the cluster.
   - If you deploy the cluster on AWS, set this argument to `aws`.
   - If you deploy the cluster on Azure, set this argument to `azure`.
-- `region`: The ID of the cloud provider region to which the network hosting the cluster belongs.
+- `region`: (Forces new resource) The ID of the cloud provider region to which the network hosting the cluster belongs.
 See [Supported cloud platforms and regions](https://docs.celerdata.com/byoc/main/get_started/cloud_platforms_and_regions).

 **Optional:**